NLADC/ddosdb/README_docker.md

 to keep it running in the foreground (not deamonizing it).
 ### Updating

-The docker container is built from the local repository itself, so updating to the current version is done by stopping the containers, updating the repository and then rebuilding and re-initialising.
+The docker container is built from the local repository itself, so updating to the current version is done by stopping the containers, updating the repository and then rebuilding and restarting.

 ```
 docker-compose down